Skip to main content

 "Buried Cars: Excavations from Stonehenge to the Grand Canyon" by Patrick Nagatani with Joseph Traugott, published by the Museum of New Mexico Press.
 (Hardcover $34.95)

-Albuquerque Museum is pleased to present "Excavations: Buried Cars and Other Stories," opening June 23, 2018 and running through September 23, 2018.
-The exhibition features the photographs of internationally-renowned Albuquerque artist and retired University of New Mexico professor Patrick Nagatani (1945-2017.)
+Albuquerque Museum was pleased to present "Excavations: Buried Cars and Other Stories."
+The exhibition featured the photographs of internationally-renowned Albuquerque artist and retired University of New Mexico professor Patrick Nagatani (1945-2017.)

-The exhibition focuses primarily on Nagatani's "Excavation series," documenting the purported excavation of 29 automobiles buried at energetic power sites around the world by a mysterious cult of shamans.
-Spanning three decades, the series challenges common beliefs regarding the veracity of the photographic image.
-The exhibition is accompanied by the book, "Buried Cars: from Stonehenge to the Grand Canyon," recently published by the Museum of New Mexico Press in association with the Albuquerque Museum.
+The exhibition focused primarily on Nagatani's "Excavation series," documenting the purported excavation of 29 automobiles buried at energetic power sites around the world by a mysterious cult of shamans.
+Spanning three decades, the series challenged common beliefs regarding the veracity of the photographic image.
+The exhibition was accompanied by the book, "Buried Cars: from Stonehenge to the Grand Canyon," published by the Museum of New Mexico Press in association with the Albuquerque Museum.

-Complementing the "Excavation" photographs, other select works from the Museum’s extensive collection of the artist thematically demonstrate how Nagatani’s sense of ironic humor, play, and a rigorous interrogation of the narrative image are apparent throughout the artist’s entire career.
-These include photographs from Nagatani’s 2017 novel "The Race," likewise published by the Museum.
+Complementing the "Excavation" photographs, other select works from the Museum’s extensive collection of the artist thematically demonstrated how Nagatani’s sense of ironic humor, play, and a rigorous interrogation of the narrative image are apparent throughout the artist’s entire career.
+These included photographs from Nagatani’s 2017 novel "The Race," likewise published by the Museum.
 It relates the story of a competition in which women piloted reconditioned World War II Spitfires from Japan to the United States.
-Other photographs include examples of the Nuclear Enchantment series, which express the contradictions arising from the genesis of the atomic industry in New Mexico.
+Other photographs included examples of the Nuclear Enchantment series, which express the contradictions arising from the genesis of the atomic industry in New Mexico.

 Nagatani often photographed combinations of objects and human subjects in front of painted or photographed backdrops and dioramas, long before the prevalence of digital manipulation.
-The exhibition will feature some of these props, allowing viewers “behind the scenes” access to the artist’s process.
+The exhibition featured some of these props, allowing viewers “behind the scenes” access to the artist’s process.

 ______________________________________